kvramanan93/UnsupervisedClustering/README.md

 -   LDA still served as a useful benchmark but performed sub-optimally for this context-rich dataset.

-to further work on this idea.- we can try to tokenize using GP4 tokenizer. then embedd using BERTNomic which is specifically made for topic modelling tasks of longer lenghts.
+For future implementations we can try to tokenize using GP4 tokenizer. then embedd using BERTNomic which is specifically made for topic modelling tasks of longer lenghts.
+We can even use ChatGPT or other models from OpenAI to generate labels, summaries, phrases.